-APM Definition Source EBITDA Earnings before interest, tax, depreciation and amortisation.
-Group income statement Adjusted EBITDA EBITDA before separately disclosed items is used to calculate net debt to EBITDA.
-Group income statement 52-week Adjusted EBITDA EBITDA on a 52-week basis, adjusted to remove the 53rd week of the period, before separately disclosed items is used to calculate net debt to EBITDA.
+APM Definition Source EBITDA Earnings before interest, tax, depreciation and amortisation, before movements in the valuation of the property portfolio.
+Group income statement Adjusted EBITDA ${\sf EBITDA}\ before\ separately\ disclosed\ items\ is\ used\ to\ calculate\ net\ debt\ to\ {\sf EBITDA}.$ Group income statement 52-week Adjusted EBITDA EBITDA on a 52-week basis, adjusted to remove the 53rd week of the period, before separately disclosed items is used to calculate net debt to EBITDA.
 APM D Operating profit Earnings before interest and tax.
 Group income statement Adjusted operating profit Operating profit before separately disclosed items.
 Group income statement 52-week adjusted operating profit Operating profit before separately disclosed items adjusted to remove the 53rd week of the period.
 APM B 52-week revenue Revenue adjusted to remove the 53rd week of the year.
 APM B Like-for-like sales growth Like-for-like sales growth reflects the sales performance against the comparable period in the prior year of UK managed pubs, bars and restaurants that were trading in the two periods being compared, unless marketed for disposal.
 APM A 52-week like-for-like sales growth Like-for-like sales growth reflects the sales performance against the comparable period in the prior year of UK managed pubs, bars and restaurants that were trading in the two periods being compared, unless marketed for disposal.
 Adjusted to remove 53rd week of the period.
-APM A Like-for-like sales excluding VAT benefit Like-for-like sales excluding VAT benefit reflects like-for-like sales growth excluding the benefit of the temporary reduction in the rate of VAT on food and non-alcoholic drink sales to 12.5% in the first half of FY 2022.
-APM A Adjusted earnings per share ('EPS') Earnings per share using profit before separately disclosed items.
-Note 2.5 52- week adjusted earnings per share ('EPS') Earnings per share using profit before separately disclosed items adjusted for 53rd week of period.
-APMC Net debt Net debt comprises cash and cash equivalents, cash deposits net of borrowings and discounted lease liabilities.
+APM A Adjusted earnings per share (EPS) Earnings per share using profit before separately disclosed items.
+Note 2.5 52- week adjusted earnings per share (EPS) Earnings per share using profit before separately disclosed items adjusted for 53rd week of period.
+APM C Net debt Net debt comprises cash and cash equivalents, cash deposits net of borrowings and discounted lease liabilities.
 Presented on a constant currency basis due to the inclusion of the fixed exchange rate component of the cross currency swap.
 Note 4.4 Net debt : Adjusted EBITDA The multiple of net debt including lease liabilities, as per the balance sheet compared against 52-week EBITDA before separately disclosed items, which is a widely used leverage measure in the industry.
-APMD Net debt : Adjusted 52-week EBITDA The multiple of net debt including lease liabilities, as per the balance sheet compared against 52-week EBITDA before separately disclosed items, which is a widely used leverage measure in the industry.
+APM D Net debt : Adjusted 52-week EBITDA The multiple of net debt including lease liabilities, as per the balance sheet compared against 52-week EBITDA before separately disclosed items, which is a widely used leverage measure in the industry.
 Adjusted for 53rd week of the period.
 APM D FY 2023 52-week reconciliation A 53-week accounting period occurs every five years.
 FY 2023 was a 53-week period and therefore presentation of a 52-week basis provides useful comparability to previous financial years.
-APME Return on capital Return generating capital includes investments made in new sites and investment in existing assets that materially changes the guest offer.
+APM E Return on capital Return generating capital includes investments made in new sites and investment in existing assets that materially changes the guest offer.
 Return on investment is measured by incremental site EBITDA following investment expressed as a percentage of return generating capital.
+Incremental EBITDA reflects the increase in profit following investment, with the pre-investment profit being measured as the average annual profit prior to investment.
 Return on investment is measured for four years following investment.
 Measurement commences three periods following the opening of the site.
 APM F